Monitors - New UI

 Raise an alert of priority | Choose the priority of the alert that will be raised: • Critical • High • Moderate • Low • Information |

-Auto resolve the alert if it is no longer applicable | Configure the monitor to auto-resolve the alert if it's no longer triggered after a specified time frame (1 minute - 1 week).
+Auto resolve the alert if it is no longer applicable | Configure the monitor to automatically resolve the alert if it's no longer triggered after a specified time frame (1 minute - 1 week).
 The monitor will then be reset, allowing further alerts to be raised. |

-A device with a Datto RMM Agent installed normally checks in with the Web Portal every 90 seconds.
+A device with a Datto RMM Agent installed normally checks in with the web interface every 90 seconds.
 If it does not (for example, due to a power or network outage), Datto RMM will see this device as offline.
 This is particularly useful for servers since they should never go offline without you knowing.
 In the case of ESXi servers, the monitor waits for the device to come online first.
 If the device is already online, monitoring will start immediately.
 If the device is offline, the monitor will only start monitoring the device once it has come online and then gone back offline.
 Every Network Node device will try to contact the ESXi host to see if it responds.

 Supported operating systems/device types in the New UI: Windows, macOS, Linux, network devices, printers, Datto Continuity devices, ESXi.